bdcht/grandalf/README.rst

 .. sourcecode:: python

  $ cd /path/to/grandalf
- $ ./masr-graph -digco -N 25 tests/samples/circle.dot
+ $ masr-graph -digco -N 25 tests/samples/circle.dot

 Or, you may visualize each step of the convergence by:

 .. sourcecode:: python

- $ ./masr-graph -digco -N 1 tests/samples/circle.dot
+ $ masr-graph -digco -N 1 tests/samples/circle.dot

 Now mouse-focus one of the nodes and press SPACE to see the next iteration.
 Check out the masr/plugins/graph code to see how it works!